-His occupation prior to military service recorded as that of a fisherman, Gilbert Baldwin was a volunteer of the Fifteenth Recruitment Draft.
-While it is likely that he presented himself for medical examination on May 1 of 1917 at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, the report which remains among his files cites May 2 as the date.
-In either case it was a procedure which was to pronounce him as...
+His occupation prior to military service recorded as that of a draper, Harry Graham Dominy was a volunteer of the Fifteenth Recruitment Draft.
+He had presented himself for medical examination as early as the 4th day of April, 1917, at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland.
+It was a procedure which was to pronounce him as...
 Fit for Foreign Service.